rustwasm/rfcs/text/000-wasm-bindgen-trait-method-inheritance.md

 This is because JavaScript ties classes and methods together, but Rust keeps them separate.

-As an example, in Rust we have an `HtmlElement` type (which corresponds to `HTMLElement` in JavaScript), but methods are split into a separate trait, and we cannot re-use the `HtmlElement` name for the trait, so we essentially need two namespaces: one for types and one for traits.
+As an example, in Rust we have an `HTMLElement` type (which corresponds to `HTMLElement` in JavaScript), but methods are split into a separate trait, and we cannot re-use the `HTMLElement` name for the trait, so we essentially need two namespaces: one for types and one for traits.

 And so, as a convention, I added the `I` prefix to the traits, which essentially put them into a